aliak00/Tasker/README.md

-# Tasker - a task manager with async await
+# Tasker - a task manager with async await and url session management

 **Warning**: This is alpha software right now and is open to wiledly breaking suggestions